robotnic/angular-xmpp-services/README.md

 #Directives

-If you are looking for ready to use directive collection, this is the place to go: [angular-xmpp](https://github.com/robotnic/angular-xmpp)
+If you are looking for a ready to use directive collection, this is the place to go: [angular-xmpp](https://github.com/robotnic/angular-xmpp)

-Here we learn how to make an directive
+Here we learn how to make directives

 ## structure

 There is an outer &lt;xmpp>&lt;/xmpp> that containes the other directives.
 It provides xmpp core https://xmpp-ftw.jit.su/manual/core/
+The inner directives share the same instance of the XmppCore Factory.

 ```xml